-On a bright sunny morning - the middle of May -
+On a bright sunny morn in the middle of May,

 When the sun’s rays shone brightly upon this hot day,

 A meerkat called Molly gazed over the plain,